HyperSciences raises an untraditional $9.6M for its hypersonic drilling vision

 The heart of HyperSciences’ work is its hypersonic propulsion system that can fire a projectile at five times the speed of sound.
 At its most simplistic, HyperSciences’ hypersonic engine can fire upward to power suborbital space launches (HyperDrone) and point downward to penetrate deep pockets of geothermal energy, for example (HyperDrill).

-Rather than going the normal venture capital route, HyperSciences decided to raise from normal people who believed in its vision.
+Rather than going the normal venture capital route, HyperSciences decided to raise from regular people who believed in its vision.
 The way the company sees it, traditional VC would have likely forced HyperSciences to narrow its mission.

 “Reg A lets everyone who cares about our planned hypersonic future vote with their checkbook,” HyperSciences founder and CEO Mark Russell told TechCrunch.
 “I think that’s important.”
 Russell comes from a family-run mining business and is no stranger to the challenges of a public company.